 Self-taught developer from Hyderabad, Pakistan.
-I build whatever interests me.
+I build whatever interests me — tools, games, client work, the occasional research paper.

 I'm Riyan — 18 years old from Hyderabad, Pakistan.
 Just finished school and have been teaching myself to code and building projects ever since.